 As with all the other Cloud services, I am wary of what syncs and what shouldn’t.
-This is extremely important as otherwise the data that’s not needed will also be downloaded creating a mess of your directory.
+This is extremely important as otherwise the data that are not needed will also be downloaded creating a mess of your directory.

-Currently, the iCloud for Apple supports iCloud Photos, iCloud Drive and also bookmark syncing.
-It can also integrate the calendars, contacts and other items with the help of Outlook on Windows.
+Currently, iCloud for Apple supports iCloud Photos, iCloud Drive and also bookmark syncing.
+It can also integrate calendars, contacts and other items with the help of Outlook on Windows.

 4. Adding iCloud to the File Explorer

-Now comes the caveat, the iCloud doesn’t get automatically added to the File Explorer.
-The iCloud will be in the main User folder and accessing the same is not that convenient.
+Now comes the caveat, iCloud doesn’t get automatically added to File Explorer.
+The iCloud will be in the main User folder and accessing the same is inconvenient.

-So navigate to the file directory on File Explorer, select the folder iCloud Drive and Right click.
+Navigate to the file directory on File Explorer, select the folder iCloud Drive and right-click.
 Now select “Pin to Quick Access, ” and this will leave you with a permanent shortcut in the File Explorer.
-One can also search for the iCloud from the search bar and Pin it to quick access taskbar as well.
+One can also search for iCloud from the search bar and Pin it to the quick access taskbar as well.